amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 queue.remove() // c
 ```

 When we remove something for the first time, the `output` array is empty.
 So, we insert the content of `input` backward like `['b', 'a']`.
 Then we pop elements from the `output` array.
-As you can see, using this trick we get the output in the same order of insertion (FIFO).
+As you can see, using this trick, we get the output in the same order of insertion (FIFO).

 What's the runtime?

-If the output has already some elements, then the remove operation is constant *`O(1)`*.
+If the output already has some elements, then the remove operation is constant *`O(1)`*.
 When the output arrays need to get refilled, it takes *`O(n)`* to do so.
 After the refilled, every operation would be constant again.
 The amortized time is *`O(1)`*.

-We can achieve a `Queue` with a pure constant if we use a LinkedList.
+We can achieve a `Queue` with a pure constant if we use LinkedList.
 Let's see what it is in the next section!
 <!-- **[[usages]]** -->

 ### Queue implemented with a Doubly Linked List